devkenny-stack/devkenny-stack/README.md

 # WEBSITES PROJECTS

-This are fully responsive websites built with DJANGO, PYTHON and Bootstrap.
-It includes various features.
+I designed and developed these responsive websites using Django, Python, and Bootstrap, ensuring a seamless user experience and reliable functionality for clients.

 ## 🚀 WEBSITES READY FOR CLIENTS REVIEW